Taiwo Akerele: Politics

 In commemoration of Children's Day 2021 which, in Nigeria, is observed on May 27, Akerele warned that closure of schools in northern Nigeria, in response to the worsening security challenges, would only increase the number of out-of-school children from the current 10.5 million children to a projected 15 million by the end of 2021 "if the security challenges in parts of the North are not addressed and if the culture of school closures continues unabated."

 In July 2021, Akerele cited "weak" revenue mobilization as one of Nigeria's challenges, even though the country's debt profile is sustainable.
 Before then, Akerele had urged the Nigerian government to back private sector lending from development partners, as a solution to accelerated infrastructural development.

 Akerele, in reacting to latest developments in Edo State politics, cautioned Nigeria's ruling party, the All Progressives Congress, to follow laid down constitutional procedures so as to prevent the imposition of candidates in the run-up to the 2023 General Elections.

+In Commemoration of Akerele's 50th birthday in 2026, former Edo State Governor and current senator representing Edo north, Adams Oshiomole, alongside with Festas Keyamo, Nigeria's minister of aviation and aerospace development, praised Akerele.
+Oshiomole called him a "dependable ally", while lauding his influence and youth mentorship.
+Keyamo relived their mutual relationship which, according to him, dates back to student activism of the 1990s..
+Keyamo further lauded Akerele, calling him "a sophisticated policy advisor who stood on the global stage in Washington to defend the national mandate", while also celebrating Akerele's recent appointment to the Governing Council of the University of Jos.

+Nigeria's minister of regional development, Abubakar Momoh, also celebrating Akerele's 50th birthday, acknowledged the milestone as testament to a life of impact.
+The Director General/CEO of the National Institute for Sports, Comrade Philip Shaibu, also highlighted Akerele's commitment to excellence.